 Each May HEF of NU invites a distinguished scholar of the Holocaust to deliver the annual Theodore Zev Weiss Lecture in Holocaust Studies.
 The lecture is open to the public and is followed by a reception that honors Theodore Zev Weiss and his family.
-Past lecturers have included Professors Omer Bartov, Christopher Browning, Gerald Feldman, Jan T. Gross, Peter Hayes, Dagmar Herzog, Francis Nicosia, Mark Roseman, David Roskies, Eric Sundquist, and James E. Young.
+Past lecturers have included Professors Omer Bartov, Christopher Browning, Gerald Feldman, Jan T. Gross, Peter Hayes, Dagmar Herzog, Francis Nicosia, Mark Roseman, David Roskies, Eric Sundquist, Nikolaus Wachsmann, and James E. Young.

-Being in Auschwitz: Space, Sense and Sensibility – Theodore Zev Weiss Annual Lecture
+Passing on the Wand – Theodore Zev Weiss Annual Lecture

-Tuesday, April 9, 7:30 PM
+Tuesday, May 12, 7:30 PM

-Harris Hall 108
+Harris Hall, Room 108

 The 2018 lecture was delivered by Marion Kaplan, the Skirball Professor of Modern Jewish History at New York University and author of Between Dignity and Despair: Jewish Life in Nazi Germany.
 One of three books by Kaplan to have won the National Jewish Book Award, this volume, published in 1998, was among the first to explore how gender influenced individual and collective Jewish responses to Nazi policy.
 Since then, research on gender and the Holocaust has proliferated.
 Kaplan discussed the state of the field before and since the release of her pivotal and seminal work.
 The lecture took place on Thursday, May 3, 2018 in Harris Hall 108.

 The 2017 Theodore Zev Weiss lecture, “The Ravine: Researching the Holocaust” was delivered by Professor Wendy Lower of the United States Holocaust Memorial Museum.
 The lecture took place on Wednesday, May 10, 2017 in the McCormick Tribune Forum.